Skip to content

 On a deployment's Custom Metrics tab, you can use the data you collect from the Data Export tab (or data calculated through other custom metrics) to compute and monitor up to 25 custom business or performance metrics.
 These metrics are recorded on the configurable Custom Metric Summary dashboard, where you monitor, visualize, and export each metric's change over time.
 This feature allows you to implement your organization's specialized metrics, expanding on the insights provided by DataRobot's built-in Service Health, Data Drift, and Accuracy metrics.

-2. On the Deployments tab, click on the deployment for which you want to create custom metrics.
+To access custom metrics, in the top navigation bar, click Deployments and, on the Deployments tab, click on the deployment for which you want to create custom metrics.
+Then, in the deployment, click the Custom Metrics tab.
+The Summary tab opens:

 Add custom metrics